BartSte/snapshot/README.md

       be done by setting a timer that counts the time since the last frame was received.
 If this time is greater than a certain threshold, the state should become searching.

-- [ ] The saving of the frames must be done in a separate thread, now the GUI freezes when saving the frames.